JellkaGamez/HellScript/readme.md

 ---

 ## **What is HellScript?**
 HellScript is a programming language that forces you to suffer at every step.
-It's like JavaScript and Brainfuck had an unholy child, but worse.
 Designed with the guiding principles of **pain**, **mandatory insanity**, and **Ohio**, this language ensures that every coder who touches it immediately questions their life choices.

 ---